cschueman/p1-movie-trailer/README.md

 7. Rating

 ## Art Direction
-* Audience: Families, disney lovers, kids, 20-somethings desperately seeking out nostalgia about their childhood because they feel hopeless about their futures
+* Audience: Families, disney lovers, kids, 20-somethings desperately trying to feel nostalgic about their childhood because they feel hopeless about their futures
 * How should they feel?
 Happy, hopeful, cheerful
 * Lots of adjectives?
 Oceanic, colorful, hopeful, musical, adventurous, determined, playful